shuyiwan/Course_Sys_Rec/docs/DESIGN.md

             * Implement component and unit test in search page (sprint05)
             * Connect with backend in course cart(sprint06)
             * Implement GPT on course description(sprint07)
+            * Decide on adding Youtube functionality (decided in sprint07)

     4. **UI/UX considerations**
         * The purpose of Platinum is to allow users to search for UCSB courses in a streamlined way.